top of page

 Why STOP Helps:

-• Helps you think clearly and avoid decisions driven solely by emotion.
+• Helps you think clearly and avoid decisions driven solely by emotion, allowing you to process your feelings and consider the perspectives of others involved in the situation.

 Comments